 Likely the biggest drawback, in most people’s minds, to hiring a money manager is that you need to pay for their service.
 Some people may also like to make their own decisions as it relates to their money, and have trouble handing over the reins, so to speak.
 There’s also the chance that a money manager has a conflict of interest or is not acting in your best interests — something to be aware of when looking to make the right hire.

 How Do Money Managers Get Paid?

 Money managers typically charge a management fee equal to a percentage of a client’s portfolio each year.
-On average, advisors charge 1.17% of clients’ assets under management.
-That means an advisor would charge $1,170 each year to manage a portfolio worth $100,000.
+On average, advisors charge between 1% and 2% of clients’ assets under management.
+But there are a lot of variables to consider.

 A manager’s fees may be assessed quarterly, which could mean the amount you pay at the end of the year may be a bit more or less than if you were to pay annually.

 An asset manager’s fees may also decrease depending on the size of an account.
 For example, fees on very large accounts may be smaller so that single clients don’t end up paying exorbitant amounts.